Welcome to the Samuel Beckett Laboratory

 RESEARCH AND DEVELOPMENT

 While the primary mode of engagement is a week of intensive practical experiments, the Lab also offers workshops and consultation in a range of international and interdisciplinary contexts.
-Recent examples have included events at the Dublin Science Gallery (‘Fail Better’, 2014), University of Reading (‘Staging Beckett’, 2015) and University of Antwerp (‘Beckett and Modernism’, 2016).
+Recent examples have included events at the Dublin Science Gallery (‘Fail Better’, 2014), University of Reading (‘Staging Beckett’, 2015), University of Antwerp (‘Beckett and Modernism’, 2016).
 Lab consultations take the form of sustained dialogues with research collaborators approaching Beckett in performance, for example, the ‘Hearing the Voice’ project at the Centre of the Medical Humanities, Durham University (2016).
 Research produced by the Lab has been disseminated in the Journal of Beckett Studies (23.1, 2014), and future publications are currently in development.

 FACILITATOR / ARTIST BIOGRAPHIES